awhitneye/Shakle/README.md

 //logs 2 to the console
 ```
-What makes Promises so special is that they invoke the callback passed to .then() on the resolved value WHENEVER IT COMES BACK!
+What makes Promises so special is that they invoke the callback passed to .then() on the resolved value WHENEVER IT HAPPENS TO COME BACK!

 An example is in order:
 ```javascript